cdemwell/informed-patient/README.md

 ---

-## Author
+## Sharing, Contributing & Author

+I have put a lot of work into making this skill work the way I like, so I may not accept suggestions with different visions for the skill.
+However if you find an error, have an idea for an extension, or have a suggestion for improvement I am more than happy to review.

+If it helps you, I would love to hear about it.
+I am deeply interested in how we design better tooling for AI in complex social contexts.
+I always appreciate a shout-out or share of my work in public.
+You can find more of my writing about psychology and tech, and AI, at my newsletter: [Fight for the Human](https://www.fightforthehuman.com/).

 Dr. Cat Hicks

+Relevant to this skill and its design, I have significant personal experience navigating complex chronic health conditions, and have personally used this skill to advocate for my own health.

-I'm a psychological scientist studying software teams and technology work, an author, a public speaker, a research architect, and an empirical interventionist who builds radical research teams that put answers behind questions everyone is asking but few people are gathering real evidence about.
+In my work life I'm a psychological scientist studying software teams and technology work, an author, a public speaker, a research architect, and an empirical interventionist who builds radical research teams that put answers behind questions everyone is asking but few people are gathering real evidence about.

 - Website: [drcathicks.com](https://www.drcathicks.com/)
 - Software Team & Eng Leadership Consulting: [catharsisinsight.com](https://catharsisinsight.com/)